-There are two types of recording which can be made: a real-time recording and a delayed recording.
+There are two types of recording which can be made at the Information Center: a real-time recording and a delayed recording.

 A real-time recording is started by pressing the Record SmartKey.
 When a recording is running, you can stop it by pressing the record SmartKey again.